cvraut/UKB_500K_exome_QC/notes/README.md

 Running list of all I have done & plan to do with this project

+## 2022 10 25
+- So we have the 500k exome data, but we do not know the extent of the QC procedures they applied to it
+  - We know that they followed the OQFE protocol
+  - after that we don't know if they did anything different

 ## 2022 07 27
  - We don't have the 500K exome data
  - We will not get the 500K exome data soon